tetra-framework/tetra/docs/component-life-cycle.md

 Have a look at the [events][events.md].

+## Autofocus

+While the HTML `autofocus` attribute is useful for full page loads, it is ignored by browsers when just a component is reloaded.

+Tetra handles `autofocus` attributes by setting the focus on the element that has the `autofocus` attribute set, **whenever the component is updated**."

+So you can simply set `autofocus` on an input tag, and it will be focused whenever the component is reloaded.

 # Sequence diagram

 For the technically interested: What happens when a public method is called?
 This sequence diagram shows everything.